kube-hetzner/terraform-hcloud-kube-hetzner/README.md

 ## Takedown

-- To take down your cluster it's simple:
+- To take down your cluster, it's simple:

 ```sh
 terraform destroy -auto-approve
 ```

-- Sometimes the Hetzner network does not get deleted on its own (probably due to a temporary bug), we have to deleted manually after running the first command, and re-run it.
+- Sometimes, the Hetzner network does not get deleted on its own (probably due to a temporary bug); we have to delete it manually after running the first command and re-run it.

 ```sh
 hcloud network delete k3s-net